robwelan/be-a-react-dev-ws-01/content/blog/game-state-rock-paper-scissors/index.md

 ## How To Type This Shit?

 Well, we should create an interfaces.ts file.
-And in that we would have the following interface declaration:
+And in that we would have the following interface declarations:

 ```typescript
 interface State {